 Managing your blood sugar

 When you have diabetes, you should have good control of your blood sugar.
-If your blood sugar is not controlled, serious problems called complications can happen to your body after many years.
+If your blood sugar is not controlled, serious health problems called complications can happen to your body.
 Learn how to manage your blood sugar so that you can stay as healthy as possible.

 Hyperglycemia - control; Hypoglycemia - control; Diabetes - blood sugar control; Blood glucose - managing